croepha/Barclay/README.md

 # BACKGROUND #

-I am not comfortable with the amout of complexity that exists in modern desktop operating systems.
+I am not comfortable with the amount of complexity that exists in modern desktop operating systems.
 In an effort to simplify my own personal desktop experience, I wanted to try my hand at making a display server.

 # MORE RESOURCES #

-I occasionally work on this and other projects live on Twitch: https://www.twitch.tv/croepha I sometimes also announce things on Twitter: https://twitter.com/croepha
+- I occasionally work on this and other projects live on Twitch: https://www.twitch.tv/croepha
+- I sometimes also announce things on Twitter: https://twitter.com/croepha

 # FAQ #